johnnycyberseed/ibm-zk/pages/Endevor___Environments.md

-- typically one of these for each
+- typically one of these for each stage of the software development lifecycle.
-	- dev,
+	- e.g. dev, test, integration, staging, production
+-